TreacherousDev/Treacherous/README.md

 # Treacherous

-A family of cellular procedural generation algorithms powered by context sensitive tree automata, created by TreacherousDev.
+A family of cellular procedural generation algorithms powered by probabilistic, context-sensitive tree automata.

 # Introduction to Tree Automata